Everest Base Camp Trek in November – A Complete Guide

 What is the weather like at Everest Base Camp in November?

 November at Everest Base Camp brings dry, sunny days and freezing nights.
-Expect daytime highs around 10°C and nighttime lows as cold as -10°C to -15°C. It’s ideal for mountain views but requires cold-weather gear and layering.
+Expect daytime highs around 10°C and nighttime lows of -10°C to -15°C. It's ideal for mountain views but requires cold-weather gear and layering.

 What is the overview of the Everest Base Camp Trek?